 Pets often seem part of the family, they are loved as much as a human, but does this mean you let them in the bedroom?
 If you do allow your pet to be in the bedroom you are certainly not alone, as a survey commissioned by leading pet insurer Animal Friends found that nearly half of owners sleep with their pets.

 Just because a lot of people do it, doesn’t make it a good idea.
-Specialists DM Design, retailers of kitchens in Aberdeen has analysed the arguments both for and against this decision:
+We have analysed the arguments both for and against this decision:

 The case for pets being in the bedroom

 After a study carried out by the Mayo Sleep Clinic, a leading clinic based in Arizona, USA, supports the case for welcoming your pets into your bedroom.